 VEGETABLES

-Strained vegetable juice; well cooked fresh or canned
+vegetable juice; well cooked fresh or canned

-vegetables such as asparagus tips, beets, green beans,
+such as asparagus tips, beets, green beans,

-carrots, acorn squash without seeds, pureed spinach, and
+acorn squash without seeds, pureed spinach, and

 tomato sauce; lettuce if tolerated.

-Raw or partially cooked (steamed) vegetables; vegetables
+partially cooked (steamed)

-with seeds; sauerkraut; dried beans; cooked peas; winter
+seeds; sauerkraut; dried beans; cooked peas; winter

 squash; broccoli; Brussels sprouts; cabbage; onions;